Rushii19/SMS-spam-app/README.md

+SMS Spam Detection
+Overview
+SMS Spam Detection is a machine learning model that takes an SMS as input and predicts whether the message is a spam or not spam message.
+The model is built using Python and deployed on the web using Streamlit.

+T

 📌 Overview

 SMS Spam Detection is a machine learning-based project that classifies text messages as either Spam or Not Spam (Ham).
 The project utilizes Natural Language Processing (NLP) techniques to preprocess the text and train a model for accurate classification.